freakdesign/shopifyFD/README.md

 Notes
 ------------

-* Only the minified version of the script is loaded and I'll make that file as required.
+Only the minified version of the script is loaded and I'll make that file as required.
 Any pull requests should be made to the unminified verison, complete with nice verbose comments for other devs.
-* Chrome extension that uses these files is on it's way...

 Thanks